 The meat was really tender and the potatoes just melted in your mouth.
 It included beef and lamb which is a rare treat on the coast of Croatia as they mostly consume fish.

 Have you been thinking about visiting Croatia?
+Would you want to drink wine along the Peljesac Peninsula?
 Will you be using my posts for inspiration?

 I’d definitely recommend going, it’s such a beautiful country!
 If you have any questions feel free to email or tweet for anything I haven’t covered!